chrisr3403/sep10-freedom-project/blog/entry06.md

 # Entry 6
-FP Project 5/5/24
+FP MVP 5/5/24

-This blog will be about my FP Project and what I did to
+This blog will be about my FP MVP and what I did to tinker and use to create it.
+FP MVP is my website to showcase the things that needs to be created in life.
+I used my tool css variables from [w3schools]

 [Previous](entry05.md) | [Next](entry07.md)